ForEvolve/forevolve.github.io/_posts/en/2017-08-30-design-patterns-web-api-service-and-repository-part-6.md

 We also created unit and integration tests covering our specifications (as basic as they were).
 Our Clan sub-system is pretty basic indeed, but it allowed us to learn the patterns without bothering too much about external dependencies.

-In this article we will define most of the ninja sub-system and implement the `NinjaController` while in the next articles, we will implement the service, the repository, talk about Azure Table Storage and the ForEvolve Framework.<!--more-->
+In this article we will define most of the ninja sub-system and implement the `NinjaController` while in the next articles, we will implement the service, the repository, talk about Azure Table Storage and the ForEvolve Framework.

+Revisiting all the patterns in a more complex subsystem should help you learn them.
+Do not worry; I will also add a few more concepts along the way, this is not a copy/paste of my previous articles.<!--more-->

 [Skip the shared part](#defining-the-interfaces)